taeyoungson/taeyoungson.github.io/_pages/about.md

 I completed my Master's Degree at <a href='https://cvlab.postech.ac.kr'>Computer Vision Laboratory</a> at the <a href='https://cse.postech.ac.kr'>Dept. of Computer Science and Engineering</a> of the <a href='https://postech.ac.kr'>POSTECH</a>, advised by <a href='https://suhakwak.github.io'>Prof. Suha Kwak</a>.
 I also did my BS at CSE of POSTECH.

-My interests include artifical intelligence, machine learning, computer vision, and software design and development.
-Research experiences contain generative AI, domain adaptation and generalization, 3D human mesh reconstruction, image recognition under extreme condition(*e.g., rain, frost, snow and etc*).
-I am currently a machine learning engineer at <a href='https://www.ridicorp.com'>RIDI</a>.

-I am a machine learning engineer who specializes in bridging the gap between state-of-the-art research and scalable, production-ready products.
-My work spans from recommendation systems and generative AI to computer vision, combining strong research experience with hands-on engineering expertise.
+I am a machine learning engineer specializing in bridging the gap between state-of-the-art research and scalable, production-ready products.
+My work spans recommendation systems, generative AI, and computer vision, combining strong research experience with hands-on engineering expertise.
+My interests include artificial intelligence, machine learning, computer vision, and software design and development.
+My research experiences encompass generative AI, domain adaptation and generalization, 3D human mesh reconstruction, and image recognition under extreme conditions (e.g., rain, frost, snow, etc.).
+I am currently a machine learning engineer at RIDI.